 Gender differences in GH response:

-Women typically exhibit higher baseline GH levels compared to men due to hormonal fluctuations associated with the menstrual cycle.
-Studies indicate:
+Women typically have higher baseline GH levels than men, influenced in part by hormonal fluctuations across the menstrual cycle.
+Research suggests:

 During the follicular phase, women experience higher GH concentrations than in the luteal phase.